 How can you explore the concept of contrast with your photos?
 Take a look at the following and decide if you can make that happen where you live.

-- Colours – The use of colour combinations like red/blue or yellow/purple can lead to some stand out photography.
+- Colors – The use of color combinations like red/blue or yellow/purple can lead to some stand out photography.
 Not every area will allow for this type of photography, but places like the blue city of Johdpurr are great for exploring this type of photography.